 To address this, we’ve established the Counselling Support Fund, which allows individuals or families on very low income to access the counselling support they need to improve their mental wellbeing.

 How does it work?

-The Counselling Support Fund contributes £10 per session (half of the minimum contribution) for those who are out of work or are reliant on Universal Credit or another benefit.
+The Counselling Support Fund contributes up to £17 per session for those who are out of work or are reliant on Universal Credit or another benefit.